GrayHatGuy/picopasco/readme.md

  ![image](https://github.com/GrayHatGuy/picoponic/blob/0f7c91f61f793c428a4101a5d96488dfcb26ee3a/repo_full%20picoponicwire.png?raw=true)
 ## Features
 - ### nutrient mixing
-The system accomodates four liquid reservoirs using triggered solenoid valves for mixing water with up to three nutrients.
-User enters the nutrient tank capacity target EC/TDS and nutrient mix ratios then the system automatically mixes and fills the tank.
+four liquid reservoirs using triggered solenoid valves for mixing water with up to three nutrients.
+User inputs nutrient tank capacity target EC/TDS and nutrient mix ratios then the system automatically mixes and fills the tank.
 - ### water quality
 The TDS/EC sensor can be used as a continuous monitor to ensure the water quality is within the target range and compensate for drift by adding water or nutrients.
 - ### Irrigation